LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2SchemaMigration.md

     procedurePrivileges);
 ```

-When the `fhir-persistence-schema` buildSchema is executed, the **INSERT**, **SELECT**, **UPDATE**, **DELETE** grant is applied again, and the procedures are updated.
+When the `fhir-persistence-schema` actions are executed with `--grant-to`, the **INSERT**, **SELECT**, **UPDATE**, **DELETE**, **EXECUTE** grants are applied again, and the procedures are updated.
 Each Procedure privilege is reset upon re-executing the action.

-If you change the stored procedure signature, you MUST drop the stored procedure, before applying the updated stored procedure to the database.
+If you change the stored procedure signature, the `fhir-persistence-schema` does not automatically drop the prior stored procedure and signature, and the stored procedure MUST be dropped manually.

 ## Managing GRANTS
 The Db2 data definition secures data access using `GRANT` predicates.
 To update or change, use the `--grant-to` predicate to apply the grants.